-By default, none of the alarms are set to stop firing.
+By default, all of the system alarms are set to stop firing, but are customer configurable.
+Except for Missing Mains and Frequency Fault which are not user configurable.

 To change whether an alarm causes the EPack to stop firing, simply scroll through the list and select the alarm you want, then use the arrow keys to toggle its status between Stop and NoStop as required.